drone-plugins/drone-gitea-release/README.md

 ## Docker

-Build the docker image with the following commands:
+Build the Docker image with the following commands:

 ```
 CGO_ENABLED=0 GOOS=linux GOARCH=amd64 go build -a -tags netgo